Daytime Visits to Ford’s Theatre

 On a self-guided tour of the Ford’s Theatre Museum, explore Lincoln's presidency from his arrival in Washington to the very minute he arrived at Ford's Theatre the fateful night of April 14, 1865.
-See rare artifacts such as the deringer used by John Wilkes Booth.
+See rare artifacts related to the assassination.
 30-45 minutes

 Attend either a talk by a National Park Service Ranger or the play One Destiny (offered in the spring and early summer), featuring costumed actors who portray two historical figures present the night of the assassination.
 We also offer walk-throughs of the theatre where you can enjoy a self-guided tour without formal programming.
 30 minutes

 Cross the street and enter the Petersen House, the house where Lincoln died.
 Learn more about that fateful night and the people who surrounded the President in his final hours.
 15 minutes

 Enter the Center for Education and Leadership.
 See exhibits exploring the aftermath of the assassination, the hunt for John Wilkes Booth and the lasting impact of Lincoln’s legacy.
 45 minutes

 Take your visit one step further!
 Get tickets to one of our evening or matinee performances in the historic theatre.
 Or take a walking tour of the neighborhood around Ford’s Theatre with a historic figure from Civil War Washington.